ndekwe/terraform/README.md

 # terraform
-This repository holds codes used to automatically build infrastructure using Terraform
+This repository holds codes used to provision a distributed and highly available infrastructure on AWS.